ga-wdi-boston/js-modules-study/study.md

 })(someValue, someFunction);

 // How would you use myModule?
+// I would use myModule to transform whatever argument I pass.
+The cool thing
+// about myModule is that I won't be able to accidentally change the value
+// variable.
 ```

 From outside, we can't access the variable `value` inside the module.
 This is